MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 To assign a specific role to the user, use the **Roles** dropdown and select one or more of the defined roles.
 Then select **Assign role** to create the user.

 To edit or delete existing users, select them by name in the **Member** list and then select **Edit** or **Remove**.
 Roles can be added or deleted from a member in this section.
-Note that editing your own account, for instance deleting your own administrative role, may interfere with your ability to use certain features of Dynamics 365 Fraud Protection.
+Note that editing your own account, for instance deleting your own administrative role, may interfere with your ability to use certain features of Fraud Protection.
 If you need to restore permissions, you can reset this in the [Azure portal](https://portal.azure.com/#home).

 To learn more about the available roles, see the “Dynamics 365 Fraud Protection roles” section of this document.